Vic Shihang Li's profile picture.

 Vic Shihang Li

-Hello there!
 I'm Vic, a third-year CS PhD student at the University of Washington.
-I am advised by Simon Peter and Tom Anderson, and I am affiliated with SysLab, FOCI and SyFI.
+I am advised by Simon Peter and Tom Anderson, and affiliated with SysLab, FOCI and SyFI.

-Before UW, I worked with Malte Schwarzkopf as a MS student at the ETOS group at Brown.
+Before UW, I worked with Malte Schwarzkopf as an MS student at the ETOS group at Brown.
 Before that, I studied Finance and CS as an undergraduate at NYU Stern School of Business.

 News